 Regardless of the coat length, all dogs require grooming to ensure a healthy, pleasant-to-live-with pet.
 Some breeds naturally require more than others.
-So, let’s see what is involved in taking care of the German Shepherd’s coat.
+So, let’s see what is involved in taking care of the German Shepherd coat.

 The German Shepherd was originally a breed used in herding sheep.
 And of course, today, it is a breed often used in a variety of working dog capacities.
 But the German Shepherd is also a very popular choice as a household pet known for its intelligence, loyalty and ease of training.
+So let’s see how we can best manage the German Shepherd coat type.

 You will want your German Shepherd to look as striking as possible which usually goes hand-in-hand with optimal health.